 - Scanned Technical Documentation

-- Documentation that has been scanned and packaged into specific scanned documentation packages may be ordered for $0.80 a page.
+- Documentation already scanned and packaged into specific scanned documentation files may be ordered at the per file cost above.

 - Electronic Documentation Files

-- Electronic Documentation files that have been preserved electronically may be reproduced at the cost for electronic records files.
+- Electronic Documentation files that have been preserved electronically may be reproduced at the cost for electronic records files above.

 - Selected documentation that supports files available through AAD or the National Archives Catalog may be downloaded at no charge through those resources.